 How Do You Make An Electric Fence Tester?

-If you don’t have a multimeter or a voltmeter lying around, here’s a DIY hack that you can use to test your electric fence.
+If you don’t have a multimeter for electric work or a voltmeter lying around, here’s a DIY hack that you can use to test your electric fence.
 Take a fluorescent tube and attach a wire to one end of it.
 The other end of the wire should lie on the ground.
 Step on it, so that you can make sure it stays grounded.
 This will establish an earthing mechanism.

 Before stepping on the other end of the wire, you should have rubber sole shoes to minimize electrocution risks.
 Now touch the tube to the fence and see if it lights up or not.
 If the tube illuminates, it would confirm that the fence has voltage.
 This is a very simple trick, but it would be difficult under bright daylight.